-Prominent Saudi commentator disappears after entering Istanbul consulate: friends
+Prominent Saudi commentator held inside Istanbul consulate: officials

 “Where is Jamal?
 That’s the question we want answered: where is Jamal?” she said on Wednesday outside the consulate, where she had waited for 12 hours the day before.

+“According to the information we have, Khashoggi is still in the Saudi Arabian Consulate in Istanbul,” one of the Turkish officials said.

-Contacted by Reuters for comment, the consulate said it did not provide information to the media.
-A spokesman for Istanbul police said they do not have any information regarding the issue.
+Contacted by Reuters for comment, the consulate said it would respond if there was any comment to make.
 The Saudi Embassy in Washington did not immediately respond to a request for comment on Tuesday.

 The continued absence of the prominent former newspaper editor, for years a familiar face on political talk shows on Arab satellite television networks, could complicate already uneasy ties between Riyadh and Ankara.